Enyalioides laticeps: Ecology

-The Amazon broad-headed wood lizard is reported to be semi-arboreal (inhabiting trees and ground) and is found commonly in primary forest, but sometimes in secondary forest low on vegetation.
+The Amazon broad-headed wood lizard is reported to be semi-arboreal (inhabiting trees as well as spending much time on the ground) and is found commonly in primary forest, but sometimes in secondary forest low on vegetation.
 During the day, this species has been observed mainly in small tree trunks with diameters less than 15 cm.
 They sleep on vegetation such as branches, palm fronds, or sapling trunks 30–240 cm above the ground, but sometimes inside burrows in the ground.
 The Amazon broad-headed wood lizard may also retreat into shallow forest floor holes at night.
-The lizard is found to adopt a horizontal position at night time and hug thin sticks during sleep.
-In a research study examining their sleeping patterns, flashlights or nearby humans did not bother them and the lizard switched between two sleeping sites within a small area over the seven nights that the observation spanned.
+It often adopts a horizontal position at nighttime and hugs thin sticks during sleep.
+In a study examining their sleeping patterns, flashlights or nearby humans did not bother them, and the lizard switched between two sleeping sites within a small area over the seven nights it was observed.

-The Amazon broad-headed wood lizards are sunlight-loving, diurnal (active during the day) and omnivores (eat both plants and animals).
+Amazon broad-headed wood lizards are sunlight-loving, diurnal, and omnivorous.
 They rely on running to move around.

-When threatened, the lizard may stay motionless, flee or attempt a threat display, inflating its gular pouch (the ventral throat region), which would reveal its darker scales (red or black) patches, displaying its impressive jaws and teeth, although attempt was rarely made to bite.

-E. laticeps usually employs the crypsis mechanism to avoid predators.
+When threatened, the lizard may stay motionless, flee or attempt a threat display, inflating its gular pouch, which reveals patches of darker scales (red or black), and displaying its impressive jaws and teeth.
+E. laticeps employs various forms of crypsis to avoid predators, including cryptic coloration and attentive immobility.
 When E. laticeps is distressed, its green tones shift to brown tones, exhibiting metachromatism.